mpyw/laravel-database-advisory-lock/README.md

 | Timeout: `positive-int`                    | ✅<br>(Emulated)  |   ✅    |
 | Timeout: `negative-int` (infinite wait)    |        ✅         |   ✅    |

-- Postgres does not natively support waiting for a finite specific amount of time, but this is emulated by looping through an anonymous procedure.
+- Postgres does not natively support waiting for a finite specific amount of time, but this is emulated by looping through a temporary function.